 Others assume you do everything out of love, it’s not real work, and you must be in a meditative state of endless pleasure.
 As such it can come as an unwelcome surprise when you put a financial value on your work.

 People really don’t change and it’s pointless expecting them to regard your skill as worth a premium.
-Some will, most won’t.
+Some will, but most won’t.
 Accept it.

 Your mood will be directly linked to your sales success.
 With that in mind, you must be aware that not all days are made equal.